freedompraise/readinglist/README.md

 # readinglist

-A simple application that helps users save and check the list of books they plan to read
+A simple application in springboot that helps users save and check the list of books they plan to read